Problematic social media use: Eating disorders

-Epidemiology

-Psychologists estimate that as many as 5 to 10% of Americans meet the criteria for social media addiction today.

-A survey conducted by Pew Research Center from January 8 through February 7, 2019, found that 80% of Americans go online every day.
-Among young adults, 48% of 18- to 29-year-olds reported going online 'almost constantly' and 46% of them reported going online 'multiple times per day.'
-Young adults going online 'almost constantly' increased by 9% just since 2018.
-On July 30, 2019, U.S. Senator Josh Hawley introduced the Social Media Addiction Reduction Technology (SMART) Act which is intended to crack down on "practices that exploit human psychology or brain physiology to substantially impede freedom of choice".
-It specifically prohibits features including infinite scrolling and Auto-Play.

-A study conducted by Junling Gao and associates in Wuhan, China, on mental health during the COVID-19 outbreak revealed that there was a high prevalence of mental health problems including generalized anxiety and depression.
-This had a positive correlation to 'frequent social media exposure.'
-Based on these findings, the Chinese government increased mental health resources during the COVID-19 pandemic, including online courses, online consultation and hotline resources.
+Prevalence

+The prevalence rate of social media addiction is 24%, with a range from 0% to 82%.
+The prevalence estimates obtained in North America and Western/Northern Europe tended to be lower than those in Africa, Asia, and the Middle East.
+The prevalence is higher in collectivist nations (31%) than in individualist ones (14%).

 Cultural and history

 From an anthropological lens, addiction to social media is a socially constructed concept that has been medicalized because this behavior does not align with behavior accepted by certain hegemonic social groups.

 Molly Russell case

 In November 2017, a fourteen-year-old British girl from Harrow, London, named Molly Russell, died by suicide after viewing negative, graphic, and descriptive content primarily on social media platforms such as Instagram and Pinterest.
 The coroner of this case, Andrew Walker also concluded that Russell's death was "an act of self harm suffering from depression and the negative effects of online content".
 Russell's case has sparked a lot of attention not only across the UK but in the U.S. as well.
 It raises the question on whether or not policies and regulations will either be set into place or changed to protect the safety of children on the Internet.
 Child safety campaigners hope that creating regulations will help to shift the fundamentals that are associated with social media platforms such as Instagram and Pinterest.